JayBotsa/LyreBird-EDi/docs/Giza_at_C.md

-# Speculative Deduction 101: Elder Water-RAM Grid & Cartouche Frequency Readouts
+# Speculative Deduction 101: Elder Water-RAM Grid & Cartouche Frequency Readouts - BUT calculates well.balance.

 **Note:** This entire document is **speculative deduction** based on pattern recognition across ancient iconography, acoustics, geometry, and modern anomalies.
 No claim to historical fact—pure witness to the hum.
 Drip by drip.